-The standards of conduct and behaviour expected by the Company are outlined in the the Company's Staff Handbook and Code of Conduct, and other policies adopted by the Company which have been developed to ensure that the Company observes the highest standards of fair dealing, honesty and integrity in its business activities.
+The standards of conduct and behaviour expected by the Company are outlined in the Company's Colleague Handbook and Code of Conduct, and other policies adopted by the Company which have been developed to ensure that the Company observes the highest standards of fair dealing, honesty and integrity in its business activities.

-The Company's approach to protected whistleblower disclosures is set out in this whistleblower policy ("Policy").
+The Company's approach to protected whistleblower disclosures is set out in this whistleblower policy and procedure ("Policy").
 This policy will be communicated to all staff by email, and shared on the Company's Sharepoint and external website.